 During your holiday to Lisbon remember not to fill only your eyes but also your palate.
 Taste the local dishes, treat yourself to some creamy pastries and other typical sweets.
 You will feel like a real local.

 Lisbon enjoys a mild climate, with winters that are never harsh and summers that are breezy.
-Rains are concentrated in autumn and winter, while they are very rare in spring and winter.
+Rains are concentrated in autumn and winter, while they are very rare in spring and summer.
 Due to its favorable climate and the amount of events organized throughout the year, the Portuguese capital can be visited in every season.

 The best months to go to Lisbon are June, September and October, periods in which the heat is pleasant and not stifling, the prices of flights and hotels are lower than in July and August and many outdoor events are organized.

 In summer the influx of tourists reaches its peak, a factor that affects prices and queues at museums; keep in mind that even in Portugal the majority of citizens have vacations in summer so you may find many stores closed, especially small family businesses.

 And remember: before you leave, take a look at the weather forecast for Lisbon!

 You can spend the day visiting the historical buildings and monuments of the capital city: the São Jorge Castle, from where you can enjoy a panoramic view over the city, the Jerónimos monastery, the Belém Tower and the Discoveries Monument in Belém; the Church of Sao Roque, which is a masterpiece of baroque architecture.
 If you want to learn more about the history of the city and its traditions visit the Lisboa Story Centre and the Museo do Fado.